MicrochipTech/fpga-hls-examples/risc-v-demo/Readme.md

 ### Flashing the Board on Windows

-On Windows, you can either use a program like [Balena's Etcher](https://etcher.balena.io) or use the `zcat` command inside the Cygwin terminal to program the flash memory.
+On Windows, you can either use a program like [Balena's Etcher](https://etcher.balena.io) or use a shell that can run the the `zcat`, such as Cygwin, to program the flash memory.
-Cygwin is included in the SmartHLS installation.

 <ins>Using Balena Etcher<ins>